raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 So while the normal game requires 63 moves to solve six discs, siblings only requires 14.

-Siblings is especially interesting when the discs are marked in a special way, like this:
+"Siblings" is especially interesting when the discs are marked in a special way, like this:

 ![Advanced Siblings Tower Initial](/assets/images/game/fruit-initial.png)

 And when the winning position requires putting specific discs on specific pegs, like this:

 ![Advanced Siblings Tower Final](/assets/images/game/fruit-final.png)

+This variation has been called **Bicolour** after the name of a puzzle that was offered to grade 3-6 students at *2ème Championnat de France des Jeux Mathématiques et Logiques* held in July 1988.

 In the wordloid interface, marking the discs is not required, just setting a winning condition where specific discs must end up with specific colours: